Getting started

 Update a source connector

-To update information about a source connector, use theUnstructuredClient
+To update information about a source connector, use theUnstructuredClient object’s sources.update_source function (for the Python SDK) or

-method to call the /sources/<connector-id>
+the PUT method to call the /sources/<connector-id> endpoint (for curl or Postman), replacing

-with the source connector’s unique ID.
+<connector-id> with the source connector’s unique ID.
 To get this ID, see List source connectors.

-object (for the Python SDK) or
+In the UpdateSourceConnector object (for the Python SDK) or

-or Postman), specify the settings for the connector.
+the request body (for curl or Postman), specify the settings for the connector.
 For the specific settings to include, which differ by connector, see

 Sources.

-with the source connector type’s unique ID (for example, for the Amazon S3 source connector type, S3
+For the Python SDK, replace <type> with the source connector type’s unique ID (for example, for the Amazon S3 source connector type, S3).

 To get this ID, see Sources.